 To begin with, bright and early on the first morning of the Megalesia, the temple Priest/esses brought out a sacred silver image of Kybele riding in a chariot drawn by lions and paraded it through the city.
 The Corybantes, fully armed Priestess who danced wildly and clashed their swords and shields together, escorted the procession.
 They played drums, flutes, cymbals, and tambourines, making a great cacophony as they made their way through the city.
 The Greeks looked at these priestesses as half divine, half demonic entities who used sound like a psychic attack.

-Then, the attendees chopped down an evergreen like a pine or a fir, wrapped it in wool bands, hung it with an effigy of Attis, and carried through the city to the door of Cybele’s temple.
+Then, the attendees chopped down an evergreen like a pine or a fir.
+They wrapped it in wool bands, hung it with an effigy of Attis, and carried it through the city to Cybele’s temple.
 There, petitioners stood, lamenting and mourning the death of the God Attis.
-The Galli, eunuch Priests of Attis, moved through the crowds wearing headdresses of woven pomegranate boughs or carrying the fruit in their hands.
+The Galli, eunuch Priests of Attis, moved through the crowds.
+Some wore headdresses of woven pomegranate boughs.
+Some carried the fruit in their hands.
 For the next three days and nights, the people mourned.
-They fasted, abstaining in particular from anything made of wheat like bread, and possibly wine as well, subsisting only on fresh milk and honey, like newborns.
+They fasted, abstaining in particular from anything made of wheat like bread, and possibly wine as well.
+They subsisted only on fresh milk and honey, like newborns.

 Males in attendance cut themselves in ritual sorrow, and some were castrated outright.

-They joined the ranks of the Galli Priests, giving over a symbol of their male-ness to the Goddess as religious fervor gripped them, overseen and cared for by the Galli.
-Some would burst forth from the temple, stumbling into the homes closest to the temple, where the women of the house would grab the nearest piece of their own clothing and dress the Galli as women, and send them out again.
+They joined the ranks of the Galli Priests.
+To do that, they gave over a symbol of their male-ness to the Goddess as religious fervor gripped them, overseen and cared for by Galli.
+Some would burst forth from the temple, stumbling into the homes nearby.
+There, women of the house would grab the nearest piece of clothing, dress the Galli as women, and send them out again.

 Afterwards, on the eve of the third night of the Megalesia, a brilliant light burst forth from deep in the heart of the temple, and the God Attis arose from the dead to greet the weary parishioners.
 The Goddess Kybele cried out, “Be of good cheer, neophytes, for Attis has been saved and so shall we, in turn, be saved!!”